FACTBOX -U.S. diplomats take starring role in Trump impeachment hearings

 Trump called Yovanovitch "bad news" in a phone call to Zelenskiy, according to a White House summary.
 Yovanovitch also described how Sondland, the U.S. ambassador to the European Union, had urged her to use Twitter to express support for Trump in order to save her job.
 "He said, you know, you need to go big or go home.
 You need to, you know, tweet out there that you support the president," she said.

-George Kent, a senior U.S. diplomat, said in closed-door testimony Oct.
-15 that he had been alarmed by efforts by Giuliani and others to pressure Ukraine, and detailed the people Giuliani relied upon for information.
-Kent also said a top White House official, acting chief of staff Mick Mulvaney, picked the officials responsible for Ukraine policy after Yovanovitch was recalled in May, Democratic Representative Gerry Connolly told reporters.
+George Kent, a deputy assistant secretary of state, said in closed-door testimony Oct.
+15 that he had been alarmed by efforts by Giuliani and others to pressure Ukraine.
+Kent said Giuliani conducted a "campaign full of lies" against Yovanovitch before she was recalled from her post.
+He said he was also subject to attacks by Giuliani but was told to "keep my head down" by a senior State Department official.

-Kent is a diplomat who has spent much of his career fighting corruption in Ukraine and elsewhere.
-Kent testified that a Biden staffer rebuffed him in 2015 when he raised concerns that his son's involvement in Burisma involved a possible conflict of interest, according to a source familiar with his testimony.
-Kent will testify in public on Nov.
-13.
+Kent is a senior diplomat who has spent much of his career fighting corruption in Ukraine and elsewhere.
+He also testified that a Biden staffer rebuffed him in 2015 when he raised concerns that his son's involvement in Burisma involved a possible conflict of interest.
+Kent will testify in public on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)